The Best Portable AC Units for the apartment are perfect for lowering temperatures in apartments, bedrooms, office cubicles, and personal spaces.

 - Makes use of ozone-depleting refrigerant

-- Clever auto-restart: The 1 hose conditioner is smart and remembers the settings done by the user.
+- Clever auto-restart: The 1 hose AC unit is smart and remembers the settings done by the user.
 In case of a power outage, this appliance will restart at the previous function when power resumes.

 - Energy Efficiency: This means that less energy is consumed compared to other portable conditioners.